L’Avventura-1960

 L’Avventura is all about the characters and the cinematography and each immerses well with the other.

 Many characters exchange glances with each other that the audience can read into.
-What was the relationship between Sandro and Claudia before the cruise, if any?
-What is the back story of Anna and Sandro?
+What was the relationship between Sandro and Claudia before the cruise?
+What is Anna and Sandro’s backstory?
 And what’s become of Anna?
 Did she run off and drown or was she murdered?

-The camerawork is just stunning, each shot a lovely escapade into another world.
+The camerawork is stunning, each shot a lovely escapade into another world.
 Particularly, the yacht cruise and the island sequences are astounding.
-I love how the characters explore different sections of the island instead of dully standing on the shore or otherwise similar types of shots.
+I love how the characters explore different sections of the island instead of dully standing on the shore or similar shots.

-As the title says the point of the film is of adventure and both physical and cerebral adventure.
+As the title says the point is both physical and cerebral adventure.

 Antonioni also made me consider comparisons to another great art film creator- the Swedish director Ingmar Bergman.